faten94/PHP_MVC_rush/README.md

 ## Installation

-Create a repository and open git clone this one.
+Create a repository and git clone this one.

 ```bash
 git clone git@github.com:faten94/PHP_MVC_rush.git